mantidproject/mantid/docs/source/release/v3.8.0/diffraction.rst

 - :ref:`SCDCalibratePanels <algm-SCDCalibratePanels>` has been rewritten to calibrate the position and rotations of each panel independently in parallel.
 There are options to calibrate the panel size and the L1 for all the panels.
   Only the U of the UB matrix is refined.
-There is a script SCDCalibratePanelsResults.py that takes the output of this algorithm and plots the theoretical vs calculated position of each peak for each panel.
+There is a script, SCDCalibratePanelsResults.py, that takes the output of this algorithm and plots the theoretical vs calculated position of each peak for each panel.
 The RMSD in mm is calculated and printed.